 Within the scope of their analysis, EcoVadis evaluates the supplier self-assessment in terms of criteria related to environment, social issues, ethics and sustainable sourcing and creates a so-called scorecard.
 Those scorecards are available in the EcoVadis portal and can be shared directly with customers as well.

 We are active on the EcoVadis platform since 2013.
-After the latest valuation from March 2020 we received the silver status again.
-This means our company belongs to the 25% of top performing companies tested by EcoVadis.
+After the latest evaluation in August 2021 we received the silver status again.
+This means our company still belongs to the 25% of top performing companies tested by EcoVadis.

 For further information please take a look at the EcoVadis website http://www.ecovadis.com/.